axibase/atsd/sql/README.md

 | 2019-05-07 Tuesday   | true                    |         5394 |
 | 2019-05-08 Wednesday | true                    |         5397 |
 ```

+In case of nested queries, the `WORKDAY_CALENDAR` specified in the outer query is inherited by inner queries.

 ### Mathematical Functions